MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/msft-telephony-solutions.md

 | Requires contract with third-party carrier      | No   |
 | Requires deploying and maintaining Skype for Business Server or Cloud Connector Edition | No |

-* For more information about the countries wehre Calling Plan is available, see aka.ms/callingplans.
+\* For more information about the countries where Calling Plan is available, see [Country and region availability for Audio Conferencing and Calling Plans](https://docs.microsoft.com/en-us/MicrosoftTeams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans).

 If you answer yes to the following questions, then this is the right solution for you: